Biden in historic Amazon trip as Trump return sparks climate fears

-Joe Biden will make the first trip to the Amazon rainforest by a sitting US president Sunday — but his visit will be overshadowed by incoming leader Donald Trump’s vows to roll back his green policies.
+US President Joe Biden will make an historic trip to the Amazon rainforest on Sunday to promote his record on fighting climate change ahead of a G20 summit overshadowed by Donald Trump’s vow to roll back his green policies.

-Biden is heading to Manaus in Brazil, a city in the heart of the world’s largest jungle, as part of a tour of South America that is likely to be the last major foreign swing of his single term in office.
+Biden is heading to Manaus in Brazil, a city in the heart of the world’s largest jungle, on the last major foreign tour of his presidency before he hands the keys of the White House to Trump in January.

-The 81-year-old will have an aerial tour of the Amazon and visit a museum before speaking to the media, the White House said.
-Biden will also meet indigenous and local leaders working to protect the Amazon.

-US National Security Advisor Jake Sullivan said Biden was making the “historic stop in the Amazon to underscore his personal commitment and America’s continuing commitment… to combat climate change at home and abroad.”
+He will then continue on to Rio de Janeiro for a G20 summit starting Monday over which Trump’s impending return to power looms large.

+Ahead of Biden’s visit to Manaus, the first by a sitting US president, the White House announced that the US had hit its target of increasing bilateral climate financing to $11 billion a year.

-On Saturday, Trump nominated a fracking magnate and noted climate change skeptic Chris Wright as his energy secretary.
+On Saturday, he nominated a fracking magnate and noted climate change skeptic, Chris Wright, as his energy secretary.

-Biden brought the world’s second-biggest emitter back into the landmark 2015 Paris agreement to limit global carbon emissions after Trump pulled out during his first term.

 – Amazon fires –